galstyankaren/eduardbot/README.md

 # TODO list

-* Add an option to play X ammount of random songs
+* Add an option to play X amount of random songs
 * Add a command to play Eduards intro riff
 * Spaghetti cleanup
 * Dockerize the bot